 2. One broker created a “Seek & Find” game.
 Members were tasked with activating their freshbenies accounts and then searching for certain solutions throughout the various services.
 For example, which service helps with medical billing questions?

 5. Another company decided to let peer pressure work.
-They set up teams and announced, “every person who a) activates their freshbenies account, b) sets up their Telehealth account and c) completes their Telehealth profile will earn a $25 gift card IF THE ENTIRE TEAM completes the actions.”
+They set up teams and announced, “every person who a) activates their freshbenies membership, b) sets up their Telehealth account and c) completes their Telehealth profile will earn a $25 gift card IF THE ENTIRE TEAM completes the actions.”
 They knew it would be “fun” (and effective) to get the other employees working in their favor!

 6. Another group decided to assign each freshbenies service to a particular month and focus on that benefit throughout the month…LOVE IT!